2101dudu/2101dudu/README.md

 #
 <h3>About Me</h3>

-- 👋 Currently in the third year of my Bachelor's Degree in Computer Science and Engineering studies at <strong>University of Minho</strong>.
+- 👋 Currently in the third year of my Bachelor's Degree in Computer Science and Engineering at the <strong>University of Minho</strong>.

 - 💬 Fluent in English and a native Portuguese speaker.